If you’re new to whips, choosing the right one might be difficult. Especially if you’re not completely sure of what you might want or need.

 The information gathered below will hopefully answer some of your questions and give a pointer to what style and length of whip thats just right for you.
 But as always, if you have any questions whatsoever, contact us and we’ll try our best to help.

 There are many types and styles of whips but generally there are three main models: Bullwhips, Snakewhips and Stockwhips.

 Being the style of whip carried by Indiana Jones, Catwoman, Zorro and numerous Cowboys on screen, the Bullwhip is probably the most famous model of whips.

 A bullwhip has a rigid handle (normally 8-12” long) that transitions into a flexible thong that ends with a fall and cracker.
 Most commonly bullwhips are 6-12ft long.

 Bullwhips are very popular, and for good reasons too as they are very versatile.
-They lend themselfes very well to beginners who want to learn their first few cracks, but they’re also great for both targeting and slow cracking routines/combinations.
+They lend themselfes very well to beginners who want to learn their first few cracks, but they’re also great for both targeting and cracking routines/combinations.
 And being the most recognizable whip (thanks to all the heroes and villains on screen) it tends to be the style that most people know and want.

 Snakewhips are great fun to crack and are easy to pack.
-Now what do I mean by that?
+Now what do we mean by that?
 Being fairly short (normally 3-6ft) and lacking a rigid handle, snakewhips can be coiled to readily fit in a backpack or a large pocket.

 If you want to be able to easily bring your whip along for all of your adventures a snakewhip would be a top option.